Doyun-Han/Lotto/README.md

 3. The remaining 15 numbers except for 30 numbers are allowed to be duplicated to draw 5 games of 6 each.

 ## What use in this program?
-* React, Javascript, PostCss, HTML
+* React, Javascript, PostCss, HTML!